linuxha/Humbug/README.md

 Peter Stark's Humbug monitor for the Motorola 68xx.
 Copied from the Kilobaud/Micromputing articles of July, August and September of 1980.
+Copies can be found in the docs directory.

 And copied from a disassembly of the Tandy MC10 Humbug+ corrupted tape cassette image (hb7500).